The-Blockchain-Company/bcc-node/README.rst

 *************************
 ``bcc-node`` Overview
 *************************
 **** Compile, build and, run bcc-node and BCC ecosystem using Cabal and GHC on  Nixos, Linux or WSL2.
-Hydra is now enabled at hydra.quantumone.network in prepapration for Quantum One Ecosystem public testnet.
-The Quick Build shown below is the quickest way to build and run Bcc-Node & Bcc-CLI.
-The Bcc-Chain is now the basis for the Quantum One DAO LLC's Quantum One Ecosystem.
-Hydra is running for demonstration purposes and is not a production version.
-When we are ready to launch public test net, hydra will be converted to a production instance.
-Learn more at https://github.com/Quantum-One-DLT  ****
+The quick build method using Ubuntu 20.04 is the most efficient way to test the Bcc-Chain.
+NixOs and other Linux distros may require some tinkering.   ****

 Integration of the `ledger <https://github.com/The-Blockchain-Company/bcc-ledger-specs>`_, `consensus <https://github.com/The-Blockchain-Company/shardagnostic-network/tree/master/shardagnostic-consensus>`_, `networking <https://github.com/The-Blockchain-Company/shardagnostic-network/tree/master/shardagnostic-network>`_ and